salman-abedin/puri/README.md

-# puri: A minimal URL launcher for CLI
+# puri: A minimal URL launcher for the command line interface

-puri is an extremely minimal url launcher written in pure POSIX shellscript.
+puri is a TUI for selecting URLs and Its written in ~100 lines of pure POSIX shellscript.

 ## Installation